-Answers to the riddles (I'll put up answers only to those that readers
+Answers to the riddles (I'll put up answers only to those that readers have answered correctly):

 - Tower for a cold queen;

 - Stronger than a mountain,

 Slower than a snail;

 - A monster, a giant, my size ever grows,

 My tale ever stretches, yet only one knows